sierra-moxon/testviz/src/docs/curating-the-model.md

 These modeling principles/desiderata have guided modeling choices throughout the qualifier-based approach to adding Association classes in Biolink.

 - Nodes should represent core domain concepts: If possible, IRIs for KG nodes should represent fundamental domain concepts (genes, chemicals, phenotypes, diseases, etc.) This facilitates connections between primary entities of interest with fewer hops, and avoids the need to create/maintain/resolve new IRIs.
    - Corollary: Limit dependencies on term creation by external ontologies:  We don’t want a scenario where we are waiting for external, unpredictable ontologies to add terms we need, e.g., addition of terms like ‘’severe bleeding” to HP, “early onset Alzheimers” to MONDO, or ‘’exposure to PM2.5” to ECTO.
 - Use qualifiers to compose full node semantics: When an identifier/IRI does not exist for a node concept in a standard, Translator-approved ontology, use qualifiers to post-compose their meaning.
 This is preferred over minting new ontology terms at a more granular level than is practical, or using structured data objects as Statement subject/objects.
 - The ‘core triple’ should remain true if qualifiers are ignored: When using qualifiers, ensure that the core SPO triple remains true when qualifiers are ignored.
 (However, note that there may be one predicate used for the core triple and a different predicate for the qualified assertion.)
 If certain necessary qualifiers may violate this rule (e.g., ‘negated’), these should be flagged and NEVER ignored.
 - Control predicate proliferation: When deciding where to place Statement semantics, choose modeling approaches that avoid a potential for an explosion of predicates.
 Pushing semantics into qualifiers is one way to achieve this.
 - Represent information consistently: Where possible, a given type of semantics (e.g., gene aspect, direction of effect) should be represented using the same pattern across Statement types and components.
-This will facilitate clear and consistent creation of data by KPs, and simplify query construction and answering.
+This will facilitate clear and consistent creation of data, and simplify query construction and answering.

 As an example, let's consider the definition of class  `chemical affects gene association`: